Inline Functions

 IN

-usage: in( list, item)
+usage: in( list, item) or item in list

 • returns true if the item is in the list, otherwise false